librenms/librenms/doc/Extensions/Fast-Ping-Check.md

 *    *    * * *   librenms    /opt/librenms/ping.php >> /dev/null 2>&1
 ```

+> **NOTE**: If you are using distributed pollers you can restrict a poller to a group by appending `-g` to the cron entry.
+Alternatively, you should only run ping.php on a single node.

 #### Sub minute ping check

 Cron only has a resolution of one minute, so we have to use a trick to allow sub minute checks.